If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Search for a psychiatric medication and the results tend to fall into two camps.
 On one side are clinical drug databases, accurate but written for prescribers and pharmacists.
 On the other are forums and wellness content, easy to read but unreliable and often alarming.
 There is very little in the middle: accurate, calm, plainly written, and reviewed by a psychiatrist.

-Who reviews it
+Who stands behind it